dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 A parallel execution of the block must yield the same deterministic outcome that preserves a block pre-order, namely, it results in exactly the same read/write sets as a sequential execution.
-More specifically,
+More specifically, we denote by TXj &rarr; TXk if TXk reads from a memory location that TXj writes in a sequential execution, where j < k is the highest preceding transaction writing to this location.
-in a sequential execution, a read by TXk from a particular memory location obtains the value writted by the highest TXj, where j < k, to the location, if exists; or the initial value at that memory location when the block execution started, if none.
+A parallel execution must guarantee that TXk reads the value(s) written by TXj, TXj &rarr; TXk, or the initial value at that memory location when the block execution started, if none.

-A scenario serving as a running example throughout this post is a block B consisting of ten transactions TX1-TX10, each TXj doing `{ M[j mod 4] := M[j mod 4] + 1 }`.
-If in a sequential execution, TXk reads a value written by TXj, we denote this as a read/write dependency TXj &rarr; TXk.
-B has the following read/write dependencies:
+A scenario serving as a running example throughout this post is a block B consisting of ten transactions TX1-TX10.
+If each TXj performs the code `{ M[j mod 4] := M[j mod 4] + 1 }` then B has the following read/write dependencies:

 > TX1 &rarr; TX4 &rarr; TX6 &rarr; TX8 &rarr; TX9